bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The ID of a YouTube video.
+Integer: The ID of a YouTube video.

 </p>
 <div class="param">product_id (optional)</div>

-[Integer](#integer) The unique numeric identifier for the product with which the image is associated.
+Integer: The unique numeric identifier for the product with which the image is associated.

 </p>
 <div class="param">sort_order (optional)</div>

-[Integer](#integer) The order in which the video will be displayed on the product page.
+Integer: The order in which the video will be displayed on the product page.
 Higher integers give the video a lower priority.
 When updating, if the video is given a lower priority, all videos with a `sort_order` the same as or greater than the video's new `sort_order` value will have their `sort_order`s reordered.

 </p>
 <div class="param">description (optional)</div>

-[String](#string) The description for the video.
+String: The description for the video.
 If left blank, this will be filled in according to data on YouTube.

 </p>
 <div class="param">title (optional)</div>

-[String](#string) The title for the video.
+String: The title for the video.
 If left blank, this will be filled in according to data on YouTube.

 </p>
 <div class="param">length (optional)</div>

-[String](#string) Length of the video.
+String: Length of the video.
 This will be filled in according to data on YouTube.

 </div>